Uniform in time weak propagation of chaos on the torus: Main method of proof in this paper

 \end{lemma} Equation \eqref{main result intro formula} is in fact a key in our analysis.
-Recall now that we want to prove that the left-hand side is bounded by $1/N$, uniformly in $t \geq 0$.
-In order to achieve this goal, we must be able: \begin{enumerate} \item to bound $\frac{\delta^2 \cU}{\delta m^2}(t, \cdot)(\cdot, \cdot)$, uniformly in time; \item to bound $\partial_{(y_{2})_j} \partial_{(y_{1})_i} \frac{\delta^2 \cU}{\delta m^2}(t, \cdot)(\cdot, \cdot)$, with an integrable decay in time. \end{enumerate} Observe that, implicitly, those bounds are required to be uniform in space.
-Obviously, this is a very strong constraint.
-Anyhow, we succeed in relaxing it in the analysis of the super-critical Kuramoto model provided in Section \ref{se:kuramoto}.
-This asks us to prove that the empirical measure stays for sufficiently long time in the region where the above bounds are true and then to manage possible excursions of the empirical measure outside this region.
+In order to bound the left-hand side by $1/N$, uniformly in $t \geq 0$, we must be able: $(a)$ to bound $\frac{\delta^2 \cU}{\delta m^2}(t, \cdot,\cdot, \cdot)$, uniformly in time; $(b)$ to bound $\partial_{(y_{2})_i} \partial_{(y_{1})_i} \frac{\delta^2 \cU}{\delta m^2}(t, \cdot,\cdot, \cdot)$, with {an integrable decay in long time and, possibly, an integrable blow-up in small time}.
+Observe that, implicitly, those bounds are required to be uniform in space.
+Obviously, this is a very strong constraint, which we are however able to relax partially {in two different ways}: $(i)$ In Subsection \ref{subse:metastable}, where we just use local-in-time bounds for the derivatives (in the right-hand side in \eqref{main result intro formula}) and then obtain {bounds for the left-hand side up to times that are polynomial in $N$}; $(ii)$ In the analysis of the super-critical Kuramoto model provided in Section \ref{se:kuramoto}, {where we use bounds for the deriavtives that are uniform away from an unstable equilibrium and where we obtain bounds for the left-hand side for a smaller class of test functionals $\Phi$.}

-The next step is thus to get a tractable representation of the second-order derivatives in the right-hand side of \eqref{main result intro formula}.
-This is precisely the point where the linearisation of the Fokker-Planck equation \eqref{eq: forward eqn } comes in.
-Indeed, it is shown in \cite{tse2019higher} that, under certain regularity conditions on $b$ and $\Phi$ (see Theorem \ref{recap theorem 4.5}), $\sld[\cU]$ can be represented as

-for $m^{(1)}$ and $m^{(2)}$ solutions to linearised equations that are defined next by \eqref{PDE linearised} and \eqref{PDE linearised 2} respectively.
-To apply \eqref{main result intro formula}, one would need to differentiate this formula w.r.t. $z_1$ and $z_2$ and this is the main goal of Section 2.1, which proves, in Theorem \ref{diff second order L-deriv}, that

-for some linearised Kolmogorov equations $d^{(1)}$ and $d^{(2)}$ defined by \eqref{PDE linearised diff} and \eqref{PDE diff 2} respectively.
-The core of the analysis is thus to provide ergodic Sobolev estimates on $m^{(1)}$, $m^{(2)}$, $d^{(1)}$ and $d^{(2)}$.